minio/minio/README.md

 > [!NOTE]
 > Production environments using compiled-from-source MinIO binaries do so at their own risk.
-> The AGPLv3 license provides no warranties nor liabilites for any such usage.
+> The AGPLv3 license provides no warranties nor liabilities for any such usage.

 ## Build Docker Image